xmonader/letsbuildacompiler-pretty/src/tutor01_introduction.md

 executable   object  code),  Ron  showed  us   that   it   is   a straightforward  matter  to  make  a  compiler  directly  produce executable  object  code,  in  the  form  of  assembler  language statements.
-The code will _NOT_ be the world's tightest code ... producing optimized code is  a  much  more  difficult job.
+The code will _not_ be the world's tightest code ... producing optimized code is  a  much  more  difficult job.
 But it will work, and work reasonably well.
-Just so that I  don't leave you with the impression that our end product will be worthless, I _DO_ intend to show you how  to  "soup up" the compiler with some optimization.
+Just so that I  don't leave you with the impression that our end product will be worthless, I _do_ intend to show you how  to  "soup up" the compiler with some optimization.